Using Swiss AI and drones to count African wildlife

 Fear of poachers

 Initially, rangers were worried about sharing images of critically endangered black rhinos out of fear that poachers would try to find them.
-However, Tuia’s team was able to persuade them that the animals would have moved on by the time the images were released.
+However, the researchers were able to persuade them that the animals would have moved on by the time the images were released.

 “Knowing where the animals are and how they move helps you protect them,” Tuia says, pointing out that this knowledge of wildlife behaviour was helpful for conservation.
 “For example, the rangers were interested to see whether they had enough food for grazing so that they could provide supplementary food if not.”
 Being able to find the animals for safaris is another way of generating tourism income that can boost the local economy as well as conservation effiorts.

-Using drones to do a wildlife census – or to detect poachers – also reduces the risk of a ranger being killed by illegal game hunters.
+Using drones to do a wildlife census – or to detect poachers – also reduces the risk of a ranger being killed by illegal game hunters, who tend to be heavily armed.

-“Poachers tend to be heavily armed, so if they saw a drone they’d probably shoot it down.
-Rangers in helicopters have experienced this as well,” Tuia says.

 Next steps

-Now the Ol Pejeta Conservancyexternal link in Kenya is testing the system using alternating drones, one of which flies and takes photos while the other is re-charging.
 What needs tweaking is the AI system’s ability to work with images from different times of the day or year, taking into account longer shadows or thicker vegetation.

 “The system is still at a prototype level.
 It would also need a user interface to get onto a ranger’s desktop.
-We’re eager to see how this could be adapted to other places, like Kenya,” says Tuia, noting that there’s interest in South Africa and Tanzania as well.
+We’re eager to see how this could be adapted to other places, like Kenya,” says Tuia, noting that there’s interest in South Africa as well.

+Now the Ol Pejeta Conservancyexternal link in Kenya is testing a similar system using alternating drones, one of which flies and takes photos while the other is re-charging.

-Tuia, who still collaborates with his former colleagues at the University of Zurich and federal technology institute EPFL in Lausanne, is now a professor at the Laboratory of Geo-information Science and Remote Sensing at the University of Wageningenexternal link in the Netherlands.
+Tuia, who still collaborates with his former colleagues at the University of Zurich and EPFL, is now a professor at the Laboratory of Geo-information Science and Remote Sensing at the University of Wageningenexternal link in the Netherlands.

 He’s currently working on various geodata projects to do with urban planning and land use, with a view towards shaping better cities and coping with deforestation and crop disease.